From red and yellow towards the change of third.

-In 2006, the engine change with the incorporation of the less powerful 800cc engine reaches MotoGP.
-I have three offers on the table: stay in Yamaha, join Kawasaki or ride a Honda in the team of my friend Lucio Cecchinello.
-None of the three stands out above the rest.
-Yamaha attracts me as a factory for my career with them, but the Dunlop are a limitation.
-On the other hand, Kawasaki's was a very young project.
+In 2006, the change of propeller came to MotoGP with the incorporation of the less powerful 800cc engine.
+I have three offers on the table: continue with Yamaha, join Kawasaki or ride a Honda in the team of my friend Lucio Cecchinello.
+None of the three stands out from the rest.
+I am drawn to Yamaha as a factory because of my track record with them, but Dunlops are a limitation.
+For its part, the Kawasaki was a very young project.

-We ended up opting for the Honda option thinking that it was the best motorcycle and the truth is that it was the worst combination of motorcycle and tires to the extreme that when trying it for the first time in Malaysia, I stopped already my Technical Chief and great friend, Ramón Forcada, with whom he returned to work after a good handful of years, I told him that the motorcycle is broken because it does not run.
-When, after reviewing it, he tells me that everything is fine, I tell Cechinello: "macho, they cheated on you!"
-The year was hard because I was not comfortable with the bike; It didn't fit in it, it didn't run and it couldn't stand.
-On the contrary, the team was exceptional and that was the good thing of the season in which my trajectory in MotoGP was coming to an end.
+We ended up opting for the Honda option thinking that it was the best motorcycle and the truth is that it was the worst combination of motorcycle and tires until the extreme that when I tried it for the first time in Malaysia, I stopped by my Technical Chief and great friend, Ramón Forcada, with whom I was working again after a good handful of years, I told him that the bike is broken because it doesn’t run.
+When after reviewing it, he told me that everything was fine, I snapped at Cechinello: “man, you have been deceived !!”
+The year was hard because I was not comfortable with the bike; it did not fit in it, it did not run and it did not hold.
+On the contrary, the team was exceptional and that was the good thing about the season in which my MotoGP career was coming to an end.

 Something exceptional happened in the form of Honda’s invitation to run the 8 Hours of Suzuka with Tadayuki Okada at the end of July.
 I made the pole, we finished seconds and we got to win.
 It was fun, I rolled very well and I realized that, at that time, the Superbike was the way because I could drive it, understanding everything I did and reaching the limits I could not reach with the MotoGP.